-All trips away from the School for sports fixtures, regardless of the sport and distance, must have Risk Assessments in place for away games.
-It is the responsibility of the Master in Charge of the sport to create
+All trips away from the School for sports fixtures, regardless of the sport and distance, must have risk assessments in place for away games.
+It is the responsibility of the Master in Charge of the sport to create the assessment.
+These assessments must be signed by all members of staff involved in the sport.
+The assessments for away sports fixtures must be updated at the start of the Michaelmas term or sooner, if required, and passed to the Educational Visits Coordinator (EVC).

-Staff must arrange for current team lists to be sent to the Medical Centre at the start of the term to gain any medical information for those taking part.
+Staff are able to generate a trip list from Apollo and can print off all relevant care plans for any pupils with medical needs.
+Further advice can be sought from the Medical Centre if required.
 Pupils missing lessons should be put on Apollo so that it is clear when a member of staff takes the register which pupils are legitimately away on sports fixtures.
 Arrangements for catering should also be made in advance of the fixture.
 Team lists and relevant information must also be given to North Hall.
 This information is important for North Hall as they take calls from parents who require information and details of the events.

-A list of pupils taken off-site must be left with the Security Cabin on the day to ensure that each child can be accounted for.
-Staff failing to inform the Security Cabin of who is off-site could result in the trip being called back and cancelled.
+An Apollo list (see Transport section) of pupils taken off-site must be left with the Security Cabin on the day to ensure that each child can be accounted for.
+Staff failing to inform the Security Cabin of who is off-site or providing the required information on the form could result in the trip being called back and cancelled.
 Staff must also ensure that they inform the Security Cabin of their return back on to site and that all pupils are present.